 The programme is provided according to the requirements for generic medical training as laid out by the GMC and following the (ST3+) JRCPTB Rheumatology assessment blueprint and curriculum.
 The training is based in: Basildon, Bury St Edmunds, Cambridge, Chelmsford, Colchester, Hemel Hempstead, Huntingdon, Ipswich, Luton, Norwich, Peterborough, Southend, Stevenage and Watford.
 There are currently 20 posts for trainees across the region.

 When a trainee is appointed, a rotation is constructed for the trainee taking into consideration training needs, geography and availability of posts on the rotation so trainees can predict where they will need to be over the next few years.
 Training is usually completed with two to four moves over the training period.
 However, training post rotations cannot be 'set in stone' at the outset and a degree of flexibility is sometimes required.

-The rotation provides training as either a single specialty or with general medicine (dual accreditation).
+The rotation provides dual-accredited training with general internal medicine (GIM) with at least one year of training taking place as a pure rheumatology post at a tertiary centre.
 The training opportunities among the hospitals on the training scheme are broad.

 There is a regular teaching programme for trainees with sessions every two months arranged at a central location.

 - A broad general medical interest and knowledge base